johnny19873/ansible-azcli-docker-dev-env/README.md

 # ansible-azcli-docker-dev-env
-Development environment with ansible and azure cli
+Development environment with Ansible and Azure CLI

 # Developing Ansible-Azure inside a Container